 The programme's core courses give an in-depth introduction to theories of EU governance, EU policies, European geopolitics and European integration.

-Cultures of Governance (12 EC)
+Cultures of European Governance (12 ECTS)

-Skills Seminar (6 EC)
+Skills Seminar (6 ECTS)

 The electives complement the programme's core courses and provide a further contextualisation of the theories of EU governance, EU policies, European geopolitics and European integration, and also allow students to pursue regional interests.